-Students complete the 'L' section of Activity sheet 2 at the end of the lesson as a reflection of knowledge and skills learnt.
+Students complete the 'L' section at the end of the lesson as a reflection of knowledge and skills learnt.

 Activity 3 Myth busting: heads or tails (whole class)

 Students stand up, teacher reads out vaping myths below.
 If students agree with the myth, they put their hands on their head.
 If students think the statement is false, they put their hands behind their back.
 Briefly discuss each myth.